segmentio/segment-docs/src/getting-started/01-what-is-segment.md

   - [Page](/docs/connections/spec/page/) and [Screen](/docs/connections/spec/screen/): What web page or app screen are they on?
   - [Track](/docs/connections/spec/track/): What are they doing?

 Every call shares the same [common fields](/docs/connections/spec/common/).
-When you use these methods [as intended](/docs/connections/spec/best-practices-identify/), it allows Segment to detect a specific type of data, and correctly translate it to send it on to downstream destinations.
+When you use these methods [as intended](/docs/connections/spec/best-practices-identify/), it allows Segment to detect a specific type of data and correctly translate it to send it on to downstream destinations.

 ## Where you can send data